tremho/gen-format/README.md

   - improved use of getLocaleString() for a default context without i18n
 - __Misc fixes__
   - Fix a date format bug for month
-  - Fix a relative date format bug regarding dates within "today"
+  - Fix a relative date format bugs
+  - Updated tests
 ##### v 2.0.0
 - __All v1.1.0 changes__
   - see notes below